 about

-severe has been conceptualised in direct response to the COVID-19 crisis but it has also evolved from the combined experience of partners in an emerging field of social innovation and social enterprise
+severe was conceptualised in direct response to the COVID-19 crisis but it had also evolved from the combined experience of partners in an emerging field of social innovation and social enterprise

-The severe project aims to develop a transnational programme for nurturing entrepreneurial mind-sets and skills in order to encourage active citizenship and social entrepreneurship.
+The severe project developed a transnational programme for nurturing entrepreneurial mind-sets and skills in order to encourage active citizenship and social entrepreneurship.

-At the same time, it will seek to reflect a completely new approach to working life born out of the COVID-19 crisis – as well as the Climate Emergency – and increasing demands for more sustainable forms of international collaboration, as well as a transformation in the way societies tackle these challenges.
-It reflects the importance of civic society and the social innovation ecosystem and the role that universities can play in nurturing social entrepreneurs, supporting social enterprises and creating new opportunities for collaboration.
+At the same time, it sought to reflect a completely new approach to working life born out of the COVID-19 crisis – as well as the Climate Emergency – and increasing demands for more sustainable forms of international collaboration, as well as a transformation in the way societies tackle these challenges.
+It sought to reflect the importance of civic society and the social innovation ecosystem, and the role that universities can play in nurturing social entrepreneurs, supporting social enterprises, and creating new opportunities for collaboration.

 The project partners all have a range of specialist experience in areas relating to the field: the University of Aveiro, specialising in design thinking and social innovation; Dublin City University specialising in student entrepreneurship and ideation; Servizi Didattici e Scientifici per l Universita Di Firenze, specialising in social enterprise support and the related ecosystem; Universidad Pompeu Fabra, specialising in service learning and microcredit; Montpelier Business School, specialising in responsible finance and social innovation.